Research

 Abstract: This paper investigates the impact of reserve tiering, which remunerates different reserve tiers at varying rates, on monetary policy transmission to the loan market.
 Data from Japan reveals a significant increase in low-interest-rate loans and a decline in medium-interest-rate loans.
 The analysis indicates that financial institutions’ diverse interest rate exposures to the tiered system drive these changes.
 Larger, more liquid, and less leveraged banks with lower deposit ratios hold a higher proportion of negative interest rate reserves, while non-depository institutions face de facto negative rates.
 This enables small banks to secure cheaper funding from non-depository institutions and larger banks through interbank trading, leading to lower-rate loans.
 Consequently, the loan market becomes riskier as small banks with lower negative rate ratios reduce loan rates, while larger banks with higher negative rate ratios engage in riskier lending practices.
 Using a heterogeneous agent model to link interbank and loan markets, the study decomposes reserve tiering transmission into liquidity, interest rate, bank interest margin, and loan risk channels, offering policy recommendations for effective transmission.
 The paper suggests that to cool an overheating economy, the central bank should implement reserve tiering with ascending interest rates, which proves more effective, less costly, and stabilizes the financial system compared to alternatives.

-“Monetary Policy Transmission in Euroized Countries: The Experience of Emerging European Economies” with Fazurin Jamaludin (IMF), Florian Misch (IMF), Alex Pienkowski (IMF), Mengxue Wang (IMF), and Zeju Zhu (IMF), forthcoming IMF Working Paper
+“Monetary Policy Transmission in Euroized Countries: The Experience of Emerging European Economies” with Fazurin Jamaludin (IMF), Florian Misch (IMF), Alex Pienkowski (IMF), Mengxue Wang (IMF), and Zeju Zhu (IMF), forthcoming IMF Working Paper This version: November 2024

 Presentations: International Monetary Fund (x2)